Howard S. Klerk Jr. (President)

 Evelyn is the proud mother of three surviving children (two daughters and one son) and a doting grandmother to her grandson and her "adopted" granddaughter.
 Her husband, Dick McGann, died in November 2002.

-Tim is the Director of Government Affairs & Contracts for the National Sheriffs’ Association.
-In August of 1975, he, along with about 60 other teenagers from around the world, including Lisa Hullinger, whose parents founded POMC, was a high school foreign exchange student to Germany, where Tim first met Lisa.
+Tim is the Director of Government Contracts at the National Sheriffs’ Association (NSA) in Alexandria, Virginia.
+NSA represents the more than 3,000 Sheriff’s Offices across the United States.
+In August of 1975, Tim, along with about 60 other teenagers from around the world, including Lisa Hullinger, was a high school foreign exchange student to Germany, where Tim first met Lisa.
 Tim last saw Lisa in June of 1976 – at the end of the school year – before the exchange students left Germany to return to their home countries and states.
 The students gathered one last time to socialize together, perform a talent show, and say their goodbyes, before leaving for home.
 Two years later, in 1978, another American exchange student, who had been with Tim and Lisa in Germany, murdered Lisa.
-Tim still vividly remembers Lisa’s performance at that last talent show, 37 years ago.
-Lisa played classical violin on a violin and guitar duet of the Led Zeppelin song “Stairway To Heaven.”
+Her parents, Robert and Charlotte Hullinger, founded Parents of Murdered Children two months after Lisa’s death, and Tim still vividly remembers Lisa’s performance at that last talent show 38 years ago.
+Lisa played classical violin on a violin and guitar duet of the Led Zeppelin song “Stairway to Heaven.”

 Carroll Ann Ellis